Kajaqq/gakumas-master-translation-en/README.md

 # gakumas-master-translation-en

+## WARNING: The Chinese version isn't up to date with this repo
 [简体中文](README_CN.md) | English

 # Updating with Scripts

+### For Windows use the .bat files instead of make
 - Use `make update` to update the MasterDB (`orig` and `json`) file from gakumas-diff
 - Use `make export-db` to export the database files - this should only be run once to generate origin files
 - Use `make gen-todo` to generate files to be translated into the `pretranslate_todo/todo` folder.